getporter/porter/README.md

 We use a single [project board][board] across all of our repositories to track open issues and pull requests.

-The roadmap represents what the core maintainers have said that they are currently working on and plan to work on over the next few months.
-We use the "on-hold" bucket to communicate items of interest that doesn't have a core maintainer who will be working on it.
+The roadmap represents what the maintainers have said that they are currently working on and plan to work on over the next few months.
+We use the "on-hold" bucket to communicate items of interest that do not have a maintainer who will be working on it.

 <p align="center">Check out our <a href="https://porter.sh/roadmap">roadmap</a></p>